 Following rules are used by the UE to limit needed measurements:

-- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP, the UE may choose not to perform intra-frequency measurements.
+- If the measurements are performed using RSS as specified in [10] and the serving cell fulfils Srxlev > SIntraSearchP:

+- If distanceThresh and referenceLocation are broadcasted in SIB31, and if UE supports location-based measurement initiation and has obtained its location information:

+- If the distance between UE and the serving cell reference location is shorter than distanceThresh the UE may choose not to perform intra-frequency measurements.- Else, the UE shall perform intra-frequency measurements.

+- Else, the UE may choose not to perform intra-frequency measurements.

-- Else if the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ, the UE may choose not to perform intra-frequency measurements.
+- Else if the serving cell fulfils Srxlev > SIntraSearchP and Squal > SIntraSearchQ :

+- If distanceThresh and referenceLocation are broadcasted in SIB31, and if UE supports location-based measurement initiation and has obtained its location information:

+- If the distance between UE and the serving cell reference location is shorter than distanceThreshthe UE may choose not to perform intra-frequency measurements.

+- Else, the UE shall perform intra-frequency measurements.

+- Else, the UE may choose not to perform intra-frequency measurements.

 - Otherwise, the UE shall perform intra-frequency measurements.